Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 We can imagine a recursive function named `get_next_item`.
 When we call `get_next_item`, it will invoke itself, `get_next_item`.
 Of course, when _this_ function calls begins execution, it will also invoke itself.

-Iteration and recursion are both programming techniques used to repeat logic and behavior.
-Often, the same problems that iteration solves can be solved with recursion!
+Both iteration and recursion are programming techniques used to repeat logic and behavior.
+There are often iterative and recursive solutions to the same problem!

-When would we solve a problem with recursion?
-Once we're used to thinking about recursion, recursive algorithms may be more readable and understood compared to iterative solutions.
+When would we choose to solve a problem with recursion?
+Once we're used to thinking about recursion, recursive algorithms may be more readable and understandable compared to iterative solutions.

 ## Anatomy of a Recursive Function